brimdata/zui/docs/Supported-Platforms.md

 Intel-based is more strongly recommended.
 However, as we know the M1-based Macs will become more popular in the future, please
 [open issues](https://github.com/brimdata/brim/wiki/Troubleshooting#opening-an-issue)
-for problems you expereince with Brim on M1-based Macs as you would any other.
+for problems you experience with Brim on M1-based Macs as you would any other.
 If we should begin to accumulate bugs that are specific to M1-based hardware, this will help guide the prioritization of our goal to deliver M1-specific builds ([brim/1266](https://github.com/brimdata/brim/issues/1266)).